Useful mental health links

 - Mental health and LGBTQ+ community A resource page for LGBT community and the mental health and addiction issues they face.

-- Black Minds matter At Black Minds Matter U.K. mission is to connect Black individuals and families with free professional mental health services across the U.K. They aim to do this by making mental health topics relevant and accessible for all Black people in the U.K.
+- Black Minds matter At Black Minds Matter U.K. mission is to connect Black individuals and families with free professional mental health services across the U.K. They aim to do this by making mental health topics relevant and accessible to all Black people in the U.K.

 I also have an interest in working with difference and diversity, particularly culture, ethnicity and race in Devon and Somerset.
 I look forward to the opportunity to work with culturally diverse clients from Black, Asian and other ethnic groups (BAME)